opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 The [changelog file](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/docs/Changelog.md)
 is generated from the pull-request _title_ using the [changelog workflow](https://github.com/opentripplanner/OpenTripPlanner/actions/workflows/automatic-changelog.yml).
-The workflow run after the PR is merged, and it changes, commits and pushes the _changelog.md_.
+The workflow runs after the PR is merged, and it changes, commits and pushes the _Changelog.md_.
 A secret _personal access token_ is used to bypass the "Require PR with 2 approvals" rule.